ScenarioHunting/docs-scenario-hunting/content/Quick-Start/Building-a-template/article.md

 ## How to build a template?

-It's best to start building a template by hunting a real scenario, and writing the test code we expect to be generated for it.
+It's best to start building a template by hunting a real scenario, then clearly write the actual test code we expect to be generated for the hunted scenario.
+Let's do it.

 Imagine the following scenario.